As we hunker down in fear before a microscopic pathogen we cannot see, I am not ashamed to admit to being afraid.

 Floating test tube

-After COVID-19 was diagnosed in February on board the Glacier Princess, a cruise ship owned by Princess Cruises, the Japanese government responded by ordering everyone on the ship held there in quarantine.
+After COVID-19 was diagnosed in February on board the Diamond Princess, a cruise ship owned by Princess Cruises, the Japanese government responded by ordering everyone on the ship held there in quarantine.

 “After the scheduled two-week quarantine came to an end, a total of 634 people including one quarantine officer, one nurse and one administrative officer tested positive for SARS-CoV-2,” the study reported.
 “These individuals were among a total of 3,711 passengers and crew members on board the vessel.”